Education is at the heart of everything we do at the Barnes.

 Our Commitments to Diversity, Equity, Accessibility, and Inclusion

-The Barnes Foundation’s commitment to accessible education and to diversity, inclusion, and social justice is central to our mission: to promote the advancement of education and the appreciation of the fine arts and horticulture.
-In recent years, the Barnes has worked to fulfill the aspirations of Dr. Barnes by bringing the transformative power of art into our local communities and creating programs to welcome diverse audiences to visit our galleries.
+The Barnes’s commitment to accessible education and to diversity, inclusion, and social justice is central to our mission: to promote the advancement of education and the appreciation of the fine arts and horticulture.
+In recent years, we have worked to fulfill the aspirations of Dr. Barnes by bringing the transformative power of art into our local communities and creating programs to welcome diverse audiences to visit our galleries.

 Our special exhibitions reflect our mission in a variety of ways.
-Some engage with the art and artists represented in our galleries while others, to place those works in context, feature artists of Dr. Barnes’s time that he overlooked.
-Many of our exhibitions honor Dr. Barnes’s commitment to racial equality and social justice, celebrating artists who are Black, indigenous, people of color, women, and those who did not have access to formal art education.
+Some engage with the art and artists represented in our galleries, while others, to place those works in context, feature artists overlooked during Dr. Barnes’s time.
+Many exhibitions honor Dr. Barnes’s commitment to racial equality and social justice, celebrating artists who are Black, indigenous, people of color, women, and those who did not have access to formal art education.

-Recent exhibitions include Elijah Pierce’s America, celebrating the remarkable work of the self-taught woodcarver (2020); Berthe Morisot: Woman Impressionist (2018), a landmark exhibition dedicated to the only woman who exhibited in every one of the impressionist exhibitions; and Mohamed Bourouissa: Urban Riders (2017), in which the artist explored a North Philadelphia community’s efforts at neighborhood revitalization and youth empowerment.
+Recent exhibitions include Sue Williamson & Lebohang Kganye: Tell Me What You Remember (2023), a cross-generational dialogue featuring two of South Africa’s most acclaimed contemporary artists; Modigliani Up Close (2023), in-depth exploration of how the iconic artist created his works over the course of his career; Isaac Julien: Once Again . . .
+(Statues Never Die) (2022), an immersive film installation exploring the relationship between Dr. Barnes and famed philosopher and cultural critic Alain Locke; Water, Wind, Breath: Southwest Native Art in Community (2022), exploring Pueblo and Navajo pottery, textiles, and jewelry as living traditions; Suzanne Valadon: Model, Painter, Rebel (2021), spotlighting the controversial artist who broke new ground with her unapologetic portraits and nudes; Elijah Pierce’s America, celebrating the remarkable work of the self-taught woodcarver (2020); Berthe Morisot: Woman Impressionist (2018), a landmark exhibition dedicated to the only woman who exhibited in every one of the impressionist exhibitions; and Mohamed Bourouissa: Urban Riders (2017), in which the artist explored a North Philadelphia community’s efforts at neighborhood revitalization and youth empowerment.

 You can find out more about accessibility and inclusion at the Barnes, including accommodations for visitors, on our Accessibility page.
 We also provide detailed information for visiting with disabilities in our Plan Your Visit section.